Effects of Hurricane Ike in Texas

-The effects of Hurricane Ike in Texas were crippling and long-lasting.
-Ike's effects included deaths, widespread damage, and impacts to the price and availability of oil and gas.
+Hurricane Ike caused major destruction in Texas with crippling and long-lasting effects, including death, widespread damage, and impacts to the price and availability of oil and gas.
 Hurricane Ike also had a long-term impact on the U.S. economy.
-Making landfall over Galveston, at 2:10 a.m.
-CDT on September 13, 2008, Category 2 Hurricane Ike caused extensive damage in Texas, with sustained winds of 110 mph, a 22 ft storm surge, and widespread coastal flooding.
+Making landfall over Galveston as a Category 2 hurricane, at 2:10 a.m.
+CDT on September 13, 2008, Hurricane Ike caused extensive damage in Texas, with sustained winds of 110 mph, a 22 ft storm surge, and widespread coastal flooding.